Gonella Hut: Access

-The Refuge Gonella is situated on the Aiguilles Grises ridge that separates the Dôme glacier from the Glacier de Bionnassay Italien.
+The Gonella Hut is situated on the Aiguilles grises ridge, that separates the Dôme Glacier from the Italian Bionnassay Glacier.

 The climb to the refuge starts at La Visaille / plan Lognan (1,670 m) and follows the track towards Plan Combal (1,990 m).
-Not far away lies the Lake Miage.
-Near the Ghiacciaio del Miage glacier is the trailhead S15 leading to the hut at 3071 m.
+Not far away lies the Miage Lake.
+Near the Miage glacier, the trailhead S15 leads to the hut at 3,071 m.

-At 2,500 m flows on the Dôme du Goûter result in the Ghiacciaio del Dome glacier (Fr.
-Glacier du Dome) of the Miage.
-At about 2,400 m, the Mont Blanc glacier (French: Glacier du Mont Blanc) is reached, which is fed from the southwest slopes of Mont Blanc.
+At about 2,400 m, the Mont Blanc glacier (French: Glacier du Mont-Blanc) is reached, which is fed from the southwest slopes of Mont Blanc.